kubecost/docs/using-kubecost/navigating-the-kubecost-ui/anomaly-detection.md

 Selecting an anomaly will open the Cloud Cost Explorer with a filter for that specific service, allowing you to observe more cost metrics for that service.

-You can edit the window of time of detected anomalies by selecting the date range picker in the top right of the page (default *Last 7 days*).
+ANomaly detection is determined by the provided window of time of data for Kubecost to sample (default *Last 7 days*).
+This range establishes how much acitvity Kubecost will sample per service to detect anomalies, and will only display anomalies detecting in that window.